ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 }
 ```

- - The `global` entry represent the quota limit defined on this James server by default.
+ - The `global` entry represents the quota limit defined on this James server by default.
- - The `domain` entry represent the quota limit allowed for the user of that domain by default.
+ - The `domain` entry represents the quota limit allowed for the user of that domain by default.
- - The `computed` entry represent the quota limit applied for the users of that domain, by default, resolved from the upper values.
+ - The `computed` entry represents the quota limit applied for the users of that domain, by default, resolved from the upper values.

 Note that `quota` object can contain a fixed value, an empty value (null) or an unlimited value (-1):